OpenScienceLabs/opensciencelabs.github.io/pages/blog/arx-project-update-a-new-monorepo/index.md

 Another project in the ecosystem is Douki.

-Douki is a developer tool for structured YAML docstrings in Python.
-It keeps docstrings synchronized with function signatures and validates them against a schema, without adding a runtime dependency to the package using it. ([GitHub][5])
+Douki is a developer tool for structured YAML docstrings.
+It keeps docstrings synchronized with function signatures and validates them against a schema, without adding a runtime dependency to the package using it.
+For now, douki just supports Python, but soon it will supports arx source files as well.

 It supports workflows such as: